-Ladies Rock Camp (LRC) is a weekend day camp in Providence, RI that provides an opportunity for ladies 18+ to let loose for a long weekend and play rockin’ music together.
+Ladies Rock Camp (LRC) is a weekend day camp in Providence, RI that provides an opportunity for ladies 18+ to let loose for a long weekend and play music together.
 It is an intensive, three-day music and mentoring program for female-identified, trans, and gender non-conforming adults (the term “ladies” is used with a wink and a nod for all– there’s nothing less “ladylike” than playing music really loud!).
 The “grown-up” version of the summer camp for youth, the program brings together folks from different walks of life and all levels of musical experience for a long weekend of instrument lessons, songwriting, band practice, and workshops, all culminating in a showcase concert at a professional music venue.
 NO PRIOR MUSICAL EXPERIENCE IS NECESSARY!!
 Ladies Rock Camp was created to support and create awareness for Girls Rock Camp.
-The next Ladies Rock Camp will be held November 10-12th, 2017.
+The next Ladies Rock Camp will be held in Fall of 2018.

 REGISTRATION and PAYMENT

-Registration for our Fall 2017 Ladies Rock Camp is open now!
+Watch your inbox for Ladies Rock Camp registration to open!
 Capacity is limited to the first 30 participants.
 Flexible payment plans are available and a limited number of need-based scholarships are available on a first-come, first served basis for those who qualify.
-Sign up for our mailing list here to make sure you get notified as soon as registration open for future camps!

 Participants choose one instrument to focus on for the weekend–drums, bass, guitar, vocals, or keyboards.
 All instruction happens in small group lessons and is led by experienced and enthusiastic female-identified, trans, or gender non-conforming musicians.

 On the first day, everyone forms bands in a way that is fun, not scary.
 The bands have band practice every day.
 During band practice, band members work together to write a song, and practice playing as an ensemble.
 Band coaches help bands with the writing process, facilitate the rehearsals, and answer questions as necessary.